 You do not need to install the software to use Heurist – most users will create their database(s) on one of the free services available.
 This page describes installation on a private physical/virtual server where greater control is required.

-The first parameter version (see top of page for the current version) is the name of the version to be installed. omit sudo if you run this as root This script sets up and copies all necessary files to the HEURIST directory.
-After installation, you will need to add MySQL login information and contact email addresses to the Heurist initialisation file (…/HEURIST/heuristConfigIni.php) before running Heurist.
+h6-alpha is the name of the version to be installed, and can be replaced with heurist or h6-beta.
+This script sets up and copies all necessary files to the HEURIST directory.
+After installation, you will need to add MySQL login information and contact email addresses etc. to the Heurist initialisation file (…/HEURIST/heuristConfigIni.php) before running Heurist.
 The installation script will give you instructions at the end.
 The script ONLY creates directories, sets permissions and copies files, it does not make other changes to the server, so it should not interfere with any other software.

-omit sudo if you run this as root This creates a separate instance of Heurist in the HEURIST directory with the name of the update version (see top of page for the current version), which can be used in parallel with the existing version.
+This creates a separate instance of Heurist in the HEURIST directory with the name of the update version (if this is different from an existing version on the server, allowing it to be used in parallel with the existing version in this case).
 This can be replaced once the new version has been checked over.
 The distribution file can be found at:

-where version is the version (see top of page for the current version).
-All current versions (3.x.x and 4.x.x) operate on a compatible database structure, so one can switch to and fro between versions freely without problems, accessing the same database in each case.
+where version is the version.
+All current versions operate on a compatible database structure, so one can switch to and fro between versions freely without problems, accessing the same database in each case.
 Thus it is OK to operate on an alpha version and switch back to a beta or production version if a problem is encountered.
-Heurist version 4.0 is forwards and backwards compatible with any version since version 3.0 (dating to 2010), although there may be some minor glitches with saved searches and custom formats.
+Heurist version 6.x.x is backwards compatible with any version since version 3.0 (dating to 2010), although there may be some minor glitches with saved searches and custom formats.

-Heurist requires external, external_h4, and help directories, normally installed in /var/www/html/HEURIST/HEURIST_SUPPORT and simlinked from the root folder of each Heurist codebase.
-They are located at: http://heurist.sydney.edu.au/HEURIST/DISTRIBUTION/HEURIST_SUPPORT/external.tar.bz2, external_h4.tar.bz2, help.tar.bz2.
+Heurist requires external, external_h4, vendor, and help directories, normally installed in /var/www/html/HEURIST/HEURIST_SUPPORT and simlinked from the root folder of each Heurist codebase.
+They are located at: external.tar.bz2, external_h4.tar.bz2, vendor.tar.bz2, and help.tar.bz2.
 They are not included in the program’s tar.bz2 files (above), but are downloaded and installed automatically by the installation and update scripts.
 Note: vendor is new in version 5.1.x (Feb 2019) and will gradually replace the other external library folders.